buildpacks/spec/buildpack.md

 The following specifies the interface implemented by component buildpacks.
 The lifecycle MUST invoke executables in component buildpacks as described in the Phase sections.

+### Execution Environments

+Execution environments define the context in which a buildpack-created application is intended to run.
+Standard values include:
+- `production`: The default environment, optimized for running applications in production.
+- `test`: Environment optimized for testing applications.
+- `development`: Environment optimized for development workflows.

+Buildpacks SHOULD adapt their behavior based on the `CNB_EXEC_ENV` environment variable during detection and build phases.
+This may include:
+- Installing different dependencies
+- Configuring different build options
+- Creating different launch processes
+- Providing environment-specific layers

+Buildpacks MAY optimize their output based on the execution environment:
+- A buildpack MAY mark processes as applicable only to specific execution environments
+- A buildpack MAY create layers that are specific to certain execution environments
+- A buildpack MAY use different build strategies depending on the execution environment

+When the `CNB_EXEC_ENV` environment variable is not set, buildpacks MUST assume the default value of `production`.

 ### Buildpack API Compatibility
 Given a buildpack declaring `<buildpack API Version>` in its [`buildpack.toml`](#buildpacktoml-toml), the lifecycle:
 - MUST either conform to the matching version of this specification when interfacing with the buildpack or